 Who pays for shipping?

 In most cases, the seller covers the cost of shipping the product.

 How do I factor in shipping costs?

-You can embed a flat-rate shipping cost into the price of the product when you set up your price list.
-This will be easiest if you use the spreadsheet method for creating your price list.
-If your flat-rate is $10, then add an additional $10 to both the base price and the suggested retail price in each row.
+You can embed a flat-rate shipping cost into the price of the product by manually setting prices when you create your Price List, or by editing the prices afterwards.
+If your flat-rate is $10, then add an additional $10 to both the base price and the suggested retail price for each item.